jlardouin/myproject/README.md

 - Configure it in Github/Secret/Actions for that project
 - Create a .github/worklows/terraform.yml to defin the TF workflow

+tfstate is setup on the TF Cloud runner

 ## Howto use the infra
+### Which infra is built through that project
+A main project is defining

 To connect the BASTION, you should get back the private key of the keypair generated from TF Cloud
     terraform login
     script/start.sh